Geometry of error amplification in solving Prony system with near-colliding nodes

 \subsection{Setting of the problem}

-Assume that our signal $F(x)$ is a spike-train, i.e. a linear combination of $d$ shifted $\delta$-functions: \be F(x)=\sum_{j=1}^{d}a_{j}\delta\left(x-x_{j}\right), \ee where $a=(a_1,\ldots,a_d) \in {\mathbb R}^d, x=(x_1,\ldots,x_d) \in {\mathbb R}^d.$ We assume that the form (\ref{eq:equation.model.delta}) is a priori known, but the specific parameters $(a,x)$ are unknown.
+Assume that our signal $F(x)$ is a spike-train, i.e. a linear combination of $d$ shifted $\delta$-functions: \be F(x)=\sum_{j=1}^{d}a_{j}\delta\left(x-x_{j}\right), \ee where $a=(a_1,\ldots,a_d) \in {\mathbb R}^d, \ x=(x_1,\ldots,x_d) \in {\mathbb R}^d.$ We assume that the form (\ref{eq:equation.model.delta}) is a priori known, but the specific parameters $(a,x)$ are unknown.
 Our goal is to reconstruct $(a,x)$ from $2d$ moments $m_k(F)=\int_{-\infty}^\infty x^k F(x)dx, \ k=0,\ldots,2d-1$, which are known with a possible error bounded by $\e>0$.

-An immediate computation shows that the moments $m_k(F)$ are expressed \allowbreak through the unknown parameters $(a,x)$ as $m_k(F)=\sum_{j=1}^d a_j x_j^k$.
+An immediate computation shows that the moments $m_k(F)$ are expressed via the unknown parameters $(a,x)$ as $m_k(F)=\sum_{j=1}^d a_j x_j^k$.
 Hence our reconstruction problem is equivalent to solving the {\it Prony system} of algebraic equations, with the unknowns $a_j,x_j$: